But is there a substitute for soy sauce that will work just as well as soy sauce, if not better?

 Before you can head to the store to buy it, you should note that it has a sweeter taste and it’s also a little bit on the pricier side.

 3. Bragg Liquid Aminos

-This soy sauce substitute is high in amino acids, which is why it’s quite popular among people with healthy eating habits.
+This soy sauce substitute is high in amino acids, but is labeled as a SOY PROTEIN SEASONING.

 It contains about 320 mg of sodium in one teaspoon, and it’s extremely concentrated in flavor, so less is more with this one.